Shazaiib47/JD-Books-Tech-Test/README.md

 5) Book description has a max character limit of 140 characters.

-## This is cross-browser compatible and has been used on Google Chrome, Firefox and Microsoft Edge
+## This is cross-browser compatible and has been used on Google Chrome, Firefox, Safari and Microsoft Edge

 ## Issues Faced / Functional Errors